onosproject/onos-e2-sm/README.md

 ### RAN Control (E2SM_RC_PRE)
 Pre-standard E2 Service model with PCI and Neighbor relation table information from E2 Nodes.

-There is also an experimental implementation of RC-PRE SM with Go-based APER library.
-This is still under verification, bugs may be expected.
+There is also an implementation of RC-PRE SM with Go-based APER library.

 ### Mobile HandOver (E2SM_MHO)
 E2 Service model for handling Mobile HandOver use case.

-There is also an experimental implementation of MHO SM with Go-based APER library.
-This is still under verification, bugs may be expected.
+There is also an implementation of MHO SM with Go-based APER library.

 ### RAN Slicing (E2SM_RSM)
 E2 service model for handling RAN Slicing use case.
 It was implemented with Go-based APER library.